productteams/1of23/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
  1of23 is the ultimate spot for Wildcraft.
-Buyers who want to learn about their java’s origin and support the farmers that grew it.
+It is for Buyers who want to learn about how makers turn foraged items into beautiful artifacts and support those makers by buying their one-of-a-kind products.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg